Sib Hashian Dies Onstage: The Rock And More React To Death Of Boston Drummer

 Take a look at the video below to see Sib Hashian and Boston performing one of the band’s biggest hits.

-[Featured Image: Public Domain Wikimedia Commons]
+[Featured Image by Public Domain Wikimedia Commons]